 A representation of a person or thing in a work of art.

 A setting for or a part of a story or narrative.

 Small handheld photographic cards, first popularized in the 1850s.
 Inexpensive and mass-produced, these cards depicted individual or celebrity portraits, and were popularly traded or collected in albums.

-Brady touched up many of his portraits of Lincoln to correct slight physical abnormalities like his wandering eye.
-Thus, images like this helped dispel rumors that the tall and awkward Lincoln suffered from serious physical deformities.
+Brady touched-up many of his portraits of President Lincoln to correct such slight physical abnormalities as his wandering eye.
+The resulting images helped to dispel rumors that the tall and awkward Lincoln suffered from serious physical deformities.